-Sarah’s interest in politics began as school captain of Gunnedah High when she met John Anderson, her local MP and the leader of The Nationals.
+Sarah has spent most of her life living in North West NSW.
+Her interest in politics began as school captain of Gunnedah High when she met John Anderson, her local MP and the leader of The Nationals.
 Sarah then moved to Sydney to study Politics and International Relations at the University of New South Wales.

 Sarah is a supporter of local community organisations including the Moree Blood Bank Committee and Gunnedah Paediatric and Maternity Support (PRAMS).

 SYDNEY NSW 2000